Arequipa – “The White City”

 The solid quality of Peruvian wines (red, rosé and white, either dry or semi-dry) has to be mentioned as well.
-The best-known labels are Tacama, Tabernero, Queirolo and Ocucaje.
-And, as everywhere in Peru, a delicious meal starts with the national cocktail, the pisco sour, a long drink based on “pisco” (grape brandy), lime juice, crushed ice cubes, sugar, egg white, and ground cinnamon or a few drops of “Angostura Bitters“.
+The best-known labels are Tacama, Tabernero, Queirolo. and Ocucaje.
+And, as everywhere in Peru, a delicious meal starts with the national cocktail, the pisco sour, a long drink based on “pisco” (grape brandy), lime juice, crushed ice cubes, sugar, and foamed egg white, and topped with ground cinnamon or a few drops of “Angostura Bitters“.

 EDEAQ – Escuela de Español Ari Quipay